Money Smart Programs

-We will be accepting applications for our 21st annual Most Excellent Senior Team (MEST) Scholarship beginning in January 2017.
+We will be accepting applications for scholarship beginning in January 2018.
 This scholarship is open to High School Seniors who plan to attend a university, or college located in the State of Georgia.
 This scholarship is a 1-year, $2,000 scholarship that is paid directly to the university or college that the student is attending.

 Your completed application must include:

 - Completed Scholarship Application

-- Copy of a complete FASFA Student Aid Report or a completed copy of parents 2016 Income Tax statement (Entire report or return is required)
+- Copy of a complete FAFSA Student Aid Report or a completed copy of parents previous year Income Tax statement (Entire report or return is required)

 - An Achievement/Activities Form (Must be completed on the form provided, in the space provided.
 Additional pages, resumes, or portfolios will not be considered.)